BrotatoBoiV2/Spud/DOCUMENTATION.md

         I need to allow for chaining of operators like `5 + 2 + 3 + 4 + 1`

     21:02
         Comments are now enforced to be closed.
+Also, pretty sure I got a majority of the possible errors, but I need to test more.

 ---

 # TO-DO:
-    *** Make errors fully understandable.
-(IN-PROGRESS)
     * Have VARIABLES an Environment Class to handle in-scope variables.
     * Do not allow keywords to be used as variables.